sagemath/sagewiki_to_gh-2022-10-10/days31/workinggroups/sagenb.md

 People: W. Stein, J. Grout, M. Hansen

+== Published Interacts ==

+  * See if it is possible to get Mitesh Patel's patch to work: http://trac.sagemath.org/sage_trac/ticket/7908

 == Database ==

   * If we stick with the filesystem: NEED a very fast filesystem that supports > 4 million inodes and > 32000 directories per directory, i.e., ext4.
 This is difficult because boxen and sage.math are both Ubuntu 8.10.